 Click here to learn more about AltaLink's community investment philosophy and other organizations we support.

-As a regulated Transmission Facility Operator, AltaLink's project work must be competitively bid as per the Alberta Electric System Operator Rule 9.1.5: Project Procurement Compliance Monitoring Audit Process.
+As a regulated Transmission Facility Operator, AltaLink procurement activities must comply with the Alberta Electric System Operator’s Rule 9.1.5: Project Procurement Compliance Monitoring Audit Process.

 - Community Investment

 - Powerful Employees

 - Requests for Sponsorship

 - Scholarship Recipients